Overview

 Teaching Rounds

 Our version of morning report occurs 3x weekly.
-The main emphases of these conferences are clinical signs interpretation, differential diagnosis and management.
-Cases include attempts to “stump our Master”, during which we present cases to our emeritus program director and learn as he works through his diagnostic reasoning; classic morning report discussions about management of a new admission; and cases encountered primarily in the outpatient setting in which we role play difficult conversations in a safe environment.
+The main emphases of these conferences are clinical signs interpretation, differential diagnosis, and management.
+Cases include attempts to “stump our Master”, during which we present cases to our emeritus program director and learn as he works through his diagnostic reasoning; classic morning report discussions about work-up and management of a new admission; and cases encountered primarily in the outpatient setting in which we role play difficult conversations in a safe environment.

-The Mangurian Foundation Simulation Center provides an exceptional setting for our ever evolving simulation curriculum.
+The Harry T. Mangurian Jr. Simulation Center at Cleveland Clinic in Florida provides an exceptional setting for our ever-evolving simulation curriculum.
 There is a skills lab to practice the technical skills needed to insert central venous catheters and arterial lines, and to perform lumbar punctures, thoracenteses, and paracenteses.
 There is a fully functional mock-up hospital room that houses 2 SimMan 3G patients, and a fully functional simulated operating room.
 These settings provide opportunities to practice various patient situations including mock codes, rapid responses, difficult conversations, and diagnostic interviews.
-Visits to the sim center take place during the ambulatory block, or during teaching rounds.
-The environment provides an excellent opportunity for our junior learners to practice basic skills, and for our more senior learners to practice more advanced skills, as well as, to practice providing feedback and education to our junior learners, all while being directly supervised by our faculty.

 Board Review